You are here

 At the free job search courses arranged by the City of Copenhagen and Work in Denmark, participants will be taught about Danish workplace culture:

-International House does also occasionally organize events on Danish workplace culture.
+International House occasionally organises events on Danish workplace culture.